Legend of Arcadia (ARCA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Legend of Arcadia Historical Price

-According to the latest data gathered on Legend of Arcadia live price page, the current price of Legend of Arcadia is 0.0146USD.
-The circulating supply of Legend of Arcadia(ARCA) is 0.00 ARCA , giving it a market capitalization of $0.00.
+According to the latest data gathered on Legend of Arcadia live price page, the current price of Legend of Arcadia is 0.01361045USD.
+The circulating supply of Legend of Arcadia(ARCA) is 223.60M ARCA , giving it a market capitalization of $3.07M.

 How Does Legend of Arcadia (ARCA) Price Prediction Module Work?